ObelusFamily/Parts-Unlimited-m8LdX/readme.md

 # Welcome to the Parts Unlimited repo

 # Setup
-To install all required dependencies, run `yarn setup`
+To install all required dependencies, run `yarn` in main folder.
+Then `yarn setup` to install dependencies required for backend and frontend.

 Start your local mongodb instance and make sure to create a `.env` file in `/backend` as per `/backend/.env.example`.